ekram-kedir/Contract-Advisor-RAG/backend/README.md

-# PromptlyTech-RAG-LLM-Prompt-Service backend
+# Contract-Advisor-RAG backend

 Certainly!
 Below is a template for a README file for a Flask backend for the "PromptlyTech-RAG-LLM-Prompt-Service" project.
 Please make sure to replace placeholder information with your actual project details.

 ---

-# PromptlyTech-RAG-LLM-Prompt-Service Backend
+# Contract-Advisor-RAG Backend

 This repository contains the Flask backend for the "PromptlyTech-RAG-LLM-Prompt-Service" project.
 This backend is responsible for handling requests and managing the business logic associated with the prompt service.